Daisy Hill Conservation Park Brisbane

 Photo credit: Anna Osetroff, Queensland Government

-Horseriders can also explore the natural surrounds of the KBCCA on the network of shared recreational trails.
+Horseriders can also explore the natural surrounds of the KBCCA on the network of shared trails.
 These trails cater for riders of easy to moderate experience, with rides ranging from a few hundred metres to many kilometres if you combine trails.
 Enjoy a relaxed, meandering ride through the area’s magnificent bushland, keeping an eye out for snoozing koalas in the branches above.
 Settle into the saddle with nothing but you, your horse and the wildlife around you.

 Mountain-bike only trails in the KBCCA (horses, walkers and dogs prohibited)